Are you an influencer?

 Turning Shelf-Development into Self-Development

 The thing is, however much you might want to, you can’t change other people’s behaviour simply by trying to change their behaviour.
-You see, our behaviour is based on our attitudes, which in turn are based on our values, which are based on our beliefs.
+You see, our behaviour is based on our attitudes and emotions, which in turn are based on our values and motives, which are based on our beliefs.

-“Our behaviour is based on our attitudes, which are based on our values, which are based on our beliefs.”
+“Our behaviour is based on our attitudes and emotions, which are based on our values and motives, which are based on our beliefs.”

-So if we can’t get people to change their behaviour by changing their behaviour, how do we go about Influencing an audience, so that they do change their behaviour, and turn Shelf-Development into Self-Development?
+So if we can’t get people to change their behaviour by changing their behaviour, how do we go about Influencing an audience, so that they do end up changing their behaviour, and turn Shelf-Development into Self-Development?

 Now, every Point needs a STORY and every Story needs a Point.
 It’s well known that we all tend to decide on emotion, and justify with logic.
 This is true in buying things, and it’s also true in buying ideas, like the ideas you’re going to present in your talk, and it’s the stories in your talk that connect with the emotions.